-The beautiful Willow Oak tree is easy to grow and a wonderful addition to any landscape!
+The beautiful Quercus phellos, commonly called Willow Oak Tree, is easy to grow and a wonderful addition to any landscape!

-Yellowish green flowers will bloom beginning in April as its leaves begin to reappear.
-The slender leaves turn a bright yellow before they fall in autumn.
-The leaves are 2-8 inches long and can grow medium to large in size and provide excellent fall colors.
+Yellowish green flowers will bloom beginning in April as its bristle tipped leaves begin to reappear.
+The slender leaves turn a bright yellow brown before falling to the ground in autumn.
+The green leaves are 2-8 inches long and can grow medium to large in size and provide excellent fall colors.

-Trees can grow in medium to wet, well-drained soils and full sun.
-But it will also tolerate a wide range of soil types and planting sites like light shade, clay soils, acidic soils, and wet soils.
-Since it’s especially attractive due to its ability to tolerate air pollution, therefore a common street tree along many U.S. cities from New York south to Florida.
+Trees can typically grow in medium to moist, well-drained soil conditions and full sun.
+But it will also tolerate a wide range of soil types and planting sites like light shade, clay soils, acidic soils, and wet soils or soils with poor drainage.

-Willow Oak tree grows across United States in USDA growing zones 5-9.
+Willow Oak grows across the United States in USDA growing zones 5-9.
 Plant it somewhere it can grow for the long term.
 Water thoroughly the first year of planting to establish a strong root system.
-It is fairly drought tolerant once established.
+It is fairly drought tolerant once established in ideal conditions.

 - Fast growth rate

 - Tolerates air pollution